A simple protocol for verifiable delegation of quantum computation in one round

 \subsection{Our contributions}

-\paragraph{Non-local games for Local Hamiltonians} The first technical contribution of this work is presenting one-round two-prover game for the Local Hamiltonian problem, where honest provers only need access to quantum polynomial time computation, copies of the groundstate of the Hamiltonian and shared EPR pairs.
-More concretely, we show how to construct a game $G(H)$ based on a Hamiltonian $H$ acting on $n$ qubits, which is a sum of tensor product of Paulis $\sigma_X$, $\sigma_Z$ and $\sigma_I$.
-We show that the upper and lower bound on the maximum acceptance probability in $G(H)$ is tightly related to the groundstate energy of $H$.
+\textbf{New Non-local game for Local Hamiltonians.} The main technical result of this work is presenting one-round two-prover game for the Local Hamiltonian problem, where honest provers only need quantum polynomial time computation, copies of the groundstate of the Hamiltonian and shared EPR pairs.
+More concretely, we show how to construct a game $G(H)$ based on a $XZ$ Local Hamiltonian\footnote{An $XZ$ Local Hamiltonian is a Hamiltonian that can be decomposed in sum of polynomially many terms that are tensor products of Paulis $\sigma_X$, $\sigma_Z$ and $\sigma_I$} $H$ acting on $n$ qubits and the upper and lower bounds on the maximum acceptance probability in $G(H)$ are tightly related to the groundstate energy of $H$.
 Then, based on $G(H)$, we devise a game $\tilde{G}(H)$ such that if the groundstate energy of $H$ is low, then the maximum acceptance probability in $\tilde{G}(H)$ is at least $\frac{1}{2} + \Delta$, while if the groundstate energy is high, the acceptance probability in the game is at most $\frac{1}{2} - \Delta$.
 We describe now the main ideas of $G(H)$.

 The game is composed by two tests: the Pauli Braiding Test (\pbt)~\cite{NatarajanV16}, where the verifier checks if the provers share the expected state and perform the indicated Pauli measurements, and the Energy Test (\energy{}), where the verifier estimates the groundstate energy of $H$.